Chameli (film): Production

-Chameli was first offered to actress Amisha Patel, who then refused to do the film and said the role of a prostitute won't match her character.
+Chameli was first offered to actress Amisha Patel, who then refused to do the film and said the role of a prostitute will not match her character.
 The role then went to Kareena Kapoor, which marked a turning point in her career.
 The film began production in August 2003.
 The director of the film, Anant Balani, died on 28 August 2003.
 The film was almost shelved when Pritish Nandy called Sudhir Mishra to direct the film.
 Mishra completed the film with a different script.

 Soundtrack

 The songs are composed by Sandesh Shandilya and lyrics are penned by Irshad Kamil and Prof. R. N. Dubey.